 All scooters must comply with the safety standards of the market where the scooters are sold.
 In China, scooters must meet or exceed all mandated safety standards, including national level and local level standards.
 It is required under these standards to conduct rigorous testing and use approved materials and equipment.
 In May 2018, the State Administration for Market Regulatory and the National Standardization Administration of China jointly promulgated the Regulation on Safety Technical Specification for Electric Bicycle and announced the new standard GB17761-2018 which came into effect on April 15, 2019, or the New Standard, replacing the old standard GB17761-1999, or the Old Standard, and allowing a 11-month transition period to meet the New Standard starting from May 2018.
 Besides, a technical resolution on the interpretation and implement of the New Standard was promulgated jointly by an expert group on TC12 motorcycle and component technology of Certification and Accreditation Administration of the PRC and China National Motorcycle Testing Centre (Tianjin) on March 25, 2019, which set some more specific and stricter requirements for the design of the electric bicycles.
 Although this resolution has not been adopted by the PRC national government as a national regulation, such interpretations that may be promulgated by the government authorities from time to time may still cause uncertainty regarding the compliance of our business.
-Although we have been certified that we are in compliance with the Old Standard and after the release of the New Standard, we were also recognized as "the First Batch of Electric Bicycle Manufacturers Meeting the New National Standard" by the Quality Control and Technical Evaluation Control Room of the National Electric Bicycle and Battery Product Quality Supervision and Inspection Center, our products may fail to meet the New Standard and relevant interpretations of the New Standard.
+Although we have been certified that we are in compliance with the Old Standard and after the release of the New Standard, we were also recognized as "the First Batch of Electric Bicycle and Battery Product Quality Supervision and Inspection Center, our products may fail to meet the New Standard and relevant interpretations of the New Standard.
 See "Item 4.
-Information on the Company-B. Business Overview-Regulation" for further details
+Information on the Company-B. Business Overview-Regulation" for further details.